 We have evaluated the regulatory climates for energy utilities of the jurisdictions within the 50 states and the District of Columbia, a total of 53 jurisdictions, on an ongoing basis.
 The evaluations are assigned from an investor perspective and indicate the relative regulatory risk associated with the ownership of securities issued by each jurisdiction's electric and gas utilities.

 The rankings look at various state commission policies, but also take into account actions by state governors, legislatures, courts, and intervening parties in major proceedings before the state commissions.

 RRA maintains three principal rating categories: Above Average, Average, and Below Average.

 An Above Average designation indicates that, in RRA's view, the regulatory climate in the jurisdiction is relatively more constructive, representing lower risk for investors that hold or are considering acquiring the securities issued by the utilities operating in that jurisdiction.

-For a more in-depth discussion of the factors RRA reviews as part of its ratings process, see the May 11, 2017, report entitled State Regulatory Evaluations-- Regulatory Climate for Energy Utilities.
+For a more in-depth discussion of the factors RRA reviews as part of its ratings process, see the May 11, 2017 report: State Regulatory Evaluations -- Regulatory Climate for Energy Utilities.

-For a complete, searchable listing of RRA's in-depth research and analysis please go to the S&P Global Market Intelligence Energy Research Library.
+For a complete, searchable listing of RRA's in-depth energy and water research and analysis, visit our Energy Research Library.